cjcarlson/embarcadero/README.md

 __What does embarcadero do?__

 This package is basically a wrapper around 'dbarts'  with a few tools
+- basic model summary statistics and diagnostics
 - spatial prediction
+- credible interval draws from the posterior distribution
 - visualization of how posterior draws learn over time
-- variable importance
+- variable importance measures
 - stepwise variable elimination
-- AUC calculation
-- a 95% credible interval from the posterior distribution
 - automatic Nice Plots for partials, including multiple ways to visualize posterior draws
 - spatial projection of partials ("spartials")